We're now live! Signup now

 If all goes well, you should be redirected to the login page.

-Previously, we prompted the user to authenticate with their passkey and verified the token is authentic in our form action.
+Previously, we prompted the user to authenticate with their passkey, then verified the token in our form action.
 We’ll build on that work to:

 1. Lookup a local user using the sub property